bradchristie/taminations-flutter/assets/c1/twist_the_line.md

-From a Line, centers facing the same way: The centers step forward and [Partner Trade](../b2/trade.md) while the ends face, move in, and do the Anything call--which will involve only the original ends unless otherwise specified For example, "Twist and [Square Thru 2](../b1/square_thru.md)":
+From a Line, centers facing the same way: The centers step forward and [Partner Trade](../b2/trade.md) while the ends face, move in, and do the \<anything> call--which will involve only the original ends unless otherwise specified For example, "Twist and [Square Thru 2](../b1/square_thru.md)":